baumths/flutter_tree_view/README.md

 * Works with any Widget
 * Indentation Guides
 * Expand/Collapse Animations
-* Rudimentary Drag and Drop support

-For a hands on experience with the features, visit the [live demo app].
+For a hands on experience of the features, visit the [live demo app].
 The source code for the demo app can be found in the [example directory].

 ## Getting Started